afshinator/OdinRailsStudyGroup/week7-transcript.md

 - Instance variables can be set all over the place.
 For example, before filters in the current controller, or before filters in a parent controller.
 If you don’t pass them explicitly to each view,  it's harder to know where the value came from.

 - If you forget to set the ivar in the controller, it would be ```nil``` in the view without you immediately knowing why.
-If you forget to pass it in the above method, you get an error right away.
+On the other hand, using the method above, if you forget to pass the info, you get an error right away.

 More on this issue [here](http://thepugautomatic.com/2013/05/locals/) and [here](http://therealadam.com/2014/02/09/a-tale-of-two-rails-views/), and [this slide](http://www.slideshare.net/elia.schito/rails-oo-views).

-This isn't necessarily the best way to do things.
+This isn't *necessarily* the best way to do things.
 As an OOP purist, you might call sharing the ivar across the conceptual boundaries of the Controller and the View a violation of encapsulation.
 From what I understand, if your app is big/complicated enough to warrant this adherance to strict protocol for info exchange between object, then you do it.
 Then again, some people would say anything but our simple tutorial apps are going to be complicated enough to warrant this.
-In other words I don't think this is a given best practice; you go ahead and decide if its worthy.
+In other words I don't think this is a given best practice; you'll have to judge whether it provides value for your particular app.

-**Which brings us to several gems you should consider which address this, and related issues with Views in their own way** -
+**Which brings us to several View related gems that address this and other issues ...** -

-- [**Draper Gem**](https://github.com/drapergem/draper) - Does a good job of explaining the problem with putting logic in the view; which is another standard practice.
-Of course the solution is to use this gem.
+- [**Draper Gem**](https://github.com/drapergem/draper) - Does a good job of explaining the problem with putting logic in the view; another standard practice thats frowned upon.
+Of course, their solution is to use their gem and many agree.

 Here's a quick looksy at the problem.
 Aside from the if-then logic we're used to seeing in views and partials, gems like **Can-Can** for authorization can litter your views with stuff like: